Richard Dunne – Headteacher

 I am trained to coach many sports throughout the PE curriculum, and have recently found myself organising a very popular after school skipping club.

-Outside of my school life I have two passions, my family and sport.
-I am very lucky to have three beautiful children and a very supportive wife.
+Outside of my school life I have two passions, my family and sport; I am very lucky to have three beautiful.
 I have played semi professional football for Walton & Hersham, Tonbridge Angels and Metropolitan Police FC.
 I am currently Assistant Manager of Metropolitan Police FC who play in the Ryman Premier League, only six leagues away from the Premier League!
 In my spare time, I enjoy running, going to the gym, playing tennis and spending time with my family.

 I joined Ashley School January 2015 as maternity cover for Mrs Atkinson and am thrilled to be here full time this year.
 I have been teaching for eight years and have worked in both England and Spain.
 I have taught across all year groups now and am enjoying being back in Year 3, where I started out in 2007!
 I have been lucky to have moved up with my class this year and am enjoying watching them grow into responsible and conscientious Juniors – despite battling with the ties!